althaf-java/examplerest/README.md

 NOTE:
 Added mock mvc test
-Not added all junit tests, profiles and etc
+Not added all junit tests, profiles and etc.
+Integration tests are not added for now.